What I’m about to tell you is nothing new.

-You see everyone else writing the same old “11 things to know before you buy your first home” posts.How do you stand out?
+You see everyone else writing the same old “11 things to know before you buy” posts.How do you stand out?

 Let’s say you’re in your 30s or 40s and most of your clientele are too.
 You operate in the suburbs, near a major city.
 Some commuters, some local business.
 A great spot to live and work.